wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 !!! info
     In an account confirmation request,

-    - If the request does not specify the `verifiedChannel` parameter, the Email verified claim will be set to TRUE by the server.
+    - If the request does not specify the `verifiedChannel` parameter, the Email verified claim would be set to TRUE by the server.
     - If the request includes the `verifiedChannel` parameter, and if the server supports the verified channel, the verified claim associated with that channel will be set to `TRUE`.
     - If the verified channel is not supported, an error will be thrown.